 The social network permitted Amazon to obtain users’ names and contact information through their friends, and it let Yahoo view streams of friends’ posts as recently as this summer, despite public statements that it had stopped that type of sharing years earlier.

 Facebook has been reeling from a series of privacy scandals, set off by revelations in March that a political consulting firm, Cambridge Analytica, improperly used Facebook data to build tools that aided President Trump’s 2016 campaign.
 Acknowledging that it had breached users’ trust…

-What’s most interesting about such a massive failure of the CSO is really the style and type of PR moves.
+What’s most interesting about such a massive disaster under the CSO is really the style and type of PR moves.
 He used them again as he picked up his new role, talking about how he’s the one who can make the data safe at his second CSO job.
 He hadn’t delivered measurable risk reduction in his first job, yet someone wanted him at Facebook and he had boastful press.
 Who again?

 Did anyone think Yahoo really was playing its “security A-game” when the head of security couldn’t put together enough executive presence to get anyone, literally a single peer, to do the right thing?
 If a public company is breached at this level, and a CSO can’t move the dial on disclosure, in what sense are they actually performing the job?

 This man who ran wordy PR campaigns about “bulletproofing all of its platforms and products from threats that will surely come” turned out to be all hat and no cattle hiding under the mountain of cash he was getting paid and paying others.

 In that sense, shareholders and customers are right to be angry about the performance of management.
 Such high-boasts and failure to deliver should not be taken lightly by regulators.